-Biosimilars biologic in Canada - What inflammatory arthritis patients i
+Biosimilars biologic in Canada - What inflammatory arthritis patients

 need to know 1

 Biosimilar biologics overview

 What are biologics (originators and biosimilars)?
-2

 What are biosimilar biologics?
-3

-The biosimilar biologic review process in Canada 4
+Are the originator and biosimilar identical?
+The biosimilar biologic review process in Canada

-Benefits to patients and health care systems 5
+Benefits to patients and healthcare systems 5

 Extrapolation 5

 Post marketing surveillance 6

 Biosimilar biologics library 7

-Biosimilar biologics and societal benefit: How do patients and

-health care systems benefit from biosimilar biologics?
+How do patients and healthcare systems benefit from biosimilar biologics?
 8

 Biosimilar biologics: Frequently asked questions 9

 Biosimilar biologic transition overview 11

-Transitioning from a originator biologic to a biosimilar biologic 11
+Transitioning from an originator biologic to a biosimilar biologic

 Transitioning terminology 11

-Biosimilar biologic transitioning in Canada 11
+Biosimilar biologic transitioning experience in Canada 11

 Biosimilar biologic policy in Canada 12

 Transition experience and policy in Europe 13

-Transition studies 13
+Research 14

 What is the NOCEBO effect?
-14
+15